jooeun/100-days-of-code/log.md

 ### Day 5 (T3): September 2, 2018

 **Today's Progress**: Started 2-D array portion in leetcode.
-Stopping midway without finishing diagnoal traverse question, too late in the night.
+Stopping midway without finishing diagonal traverse question, too late in the night.

 **Thoughts**: At least it's a "medium" question...

+### Day 6 (T4): September 5, 2018

+**Today's Progres**: Quick session to finish up diagonal traverse question.
+Algorithm was right, performance didn't measure up all that well against the other solutions.
+Noted some low hanging fruits plus a major optimization I should identified the first time.
+Oh well, I'll get better.

+**Thoughts**: Picked back up after a holiday and a missed day, commitment/consistency is hard.